Canon T7 vs Hasselblad X1D

 Studio photographers will appreciate that the Hasselblad X1D (unlike the T7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The T7 is a recent model that features in the current product line-up of Canon.
-In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X1D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.
+Further information on the features and operation of the T7 and X1D can be found, respectively, in the Canon T7 Manual (free pdf) or the online Hasselblad X1D Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T7 or the Hasselblad X1D – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.